 </div>

-• a button with the class close
+- a button with the class

-• when the user clicks on the dismiss button the alert should no longer be visible
+class - when the user clicks on the dismiss button the alert should no longer be visible

-I choose not to use the Bootstrap JS Library and let the alert itself control the dismissed state, if you ever need to do something more than just hiding the alert, you can always add an optional onAfterDismiss function property.
+I choose not to use the Bootstrap JS Library and let the alert itself control the dismissed state, if you ever need to do something more than just hiding the alert, you can always add an optional

 Result

-import React, { ReactNode, useState } from 'react';
+import React, { ReactNode, useState } from "react";

-import classNames from 'classnames';
+import classNames from "classnames";

 export type AlertProps = {